(A chapter of Akayama DanJay.)

 “I’ve got answers, but I can’t guarantee they’re to your questions.”
 Nakayama unsleeved twenty long blue arms.
 “Ask away.”

 Nakayama shrugged all twenty shoulders and popped off Anihilato’s arms.
-“Your existence is an unsupervised machine-learning algorithm.
-If anyone could understand how it worked, it probably wouldn’t work at all.”
+“Your existence is an unsupervised machine-learning algorithm lasting eternities.
+If anyone could understand how it worked, it probably wouldn’t work at all.
+Quite a great and complicated tool.”

 Jay nodded again.
 “Did your original Earth have Hitler?
 Or Stalin?
 Or Mao?”